10.4. Composition: Embedded Objects

 (a)(b)(c)(d)

-1. the operations may only take place in one direction: from the whole to the part
+1. The operations may only take place in one direction: from the whole to the part

-2. the whole object can send a message to the part object, which can respond to the message but cannot initiate message sending
+2. The whole object can send a message to the part object, which can respond to the message but cannot initiate message sending

-3. the whole "knows" about the part, but the part doesn't "know" about the whole
+3. The whole "knows" about the part, but the part doesn't "know" about the whole

-4. it is possible to navigate from the whole to the part object but not from the part to the whole
+4. It is possible to navigate from the whole to the part object but not from the part to the whole

 3. Binding Strength.
 The binding between the two objects is very strong or tight because the part object is embedded inside the whole object (Figure 2).
 The strength of the binding implies the final two characteristics:

 • Lifetime.
-The two objects have a coincident lifetime, which means that the two objects are created and destroyed at the same time.
+The two objects have a coincidental lifetime, which means that the two objects are created and destroyed at the same time.
 It also means that the relationship between the two objects is permanent - it cannot be altered or broken.

 • Sharing.
 The binding between the two objects is so tight or strong that it forms an exclusive relationship - the whole object does not share its part object with any other object in the program.